SonarSource/eslint-plugin-sonarjs/README.md

 ## Available Configurations

 This plugin provides only `recommended` configuration.
-Almost all rules are activated in this profile with a few exceptions (check `disabled` tag in the rules list). `recommended` configuration activates rules with `error` severity.
+Almost all rules are activated in this profile with a few exceptions (check `disabled` tag in the rules list). `recommended` configuration activates rules with `recommended` severity.

 ## ESLint and Sonar